stupid-simple/backup/README.md

 - `sources`: A list of backup sources.
     - `source_dir`: The source directory.
 The directory and its subdirectories will be scanned for regular files to backup.
     - `archive_dir`: The target directory where backup archives will be generated.
-    - `enable`: Whether to schedule this source.
+    - `enable`: Whether to schedule this backup.
     - `cron`: The schedule in UNIX cron format.

-Example:
+    - (optional) `archive_prefix`: This will be appended to the name of generated archive files.
+    - (optional) `archive_max_sum_size`: The maximum bytes that sum the files being written into archives.
+This is before compression.
+Is written in units.
+Example: "32", "32b", "32K", "32Gb"...
+    - (optional) `archive_include_large_files`: Default is false.
+Include files greater than `archive_max_sum_size` even if the compressed archive can end up greater than this size.

+Example of minimal config for backup:
 ```json
 {
     "sources": [